rsjain1978/ml-mushrooms-data-classifiers/README.md

 # ml-mushrooms-data-classifiers

-Please refer to the following files:
+This project implements KNN & Decision Tree classifiers to learn a dataset of mushroom's charectrestics.

-- TwoLevelDecisionTree.py for solution to Question 1
+- TwoLevelDecisionTree.py
+Python code which builds a two level decision tree using a multi class data set.

-- KthNeighbourClassifier.py for solution to Question 2
+- KthNeighbourClassifier.py
+Python code which finds out the best value of K for a given dataset using the KNN classifier.

+- MushroomsDistribution.py
-- MushroomsDistribution.py for solution to Question 3, part 1 - distribution for mushroom classes
+Python code which prints out the distribution for mushroom classes

+- MushroomDecisionTreeClassifier.py
-- MushroomDecisionTreeClassifier.py for solution to Question 3 - Classifier for Mushrooms data using Decision Tree
+Python code which builds a classifier for Mushrooms data using Decision Tree

+- MushroomKNNClassifier.py
-- MushroomKNNClassifier.py for solution to Question 3 - Classifier for Mushrooms data using KNN
+Python code which builds a cClassifier for Mushrooms data using KNN

 # Model Performance Of Decision Tree Classifier
 Accuracy score is 1.0